-It would be easy for me to say to myself, “there isn’t anything I can do for the planet and its people”.
+It would be easy for me to say to myself, “there isn’t anything I can do for the planet or its people”.
 But that’s not true.
 There are things I can do; they may be small or silly, and sometimes wrong or ineffective, nevertheless I am doing them.
-One thing is starting this blog to encourage dialogue, sharing of ideas, and personal action.
+One thing is starting this blog to provide information, encourage dialogue, and promote action.

 I have read articles and heard interviews that say an individual cannot make a difference.
 I disagree.
 Sure, we need to do the huge and difficult things, but individual action can have a big impact too.
 After all, it is individuals who make up families, communities, corporations, and governments.
 If millions of individuals make a small positive change, it can produce an ever-increasing impact and result in a big change.

 My mission is to persuade myself and others to live more lightly on the earth.